Neretva: Cobitidae

 In Bosnia and Herzegovina it inhabits only the lower Neretva and its smaller tributaries like the Matica River.

 In Croatia it is a strictly protected species and inhabits only the Neretva delta and its smaller tributaries, the (Norin) and lake systems of the Neretva delta (Baćina lakes, Kuti, Desne, Modro oko).
 It is considered Vulnerable (VU).

 Neretva delta endemics

 The Neretva delta hosts more than 20 endemic species, of which 18 are endemic to the Adriatic watershed, along with three endemic species in Croatia.
 Nearly half (45%) of the total number of species that inhabit this area are included in one of the categories of threat and are mainly endemic.

 Hydroelectric controversy

 The benefits brought by hydroelectric dams have come at an environmental and social cost.

-The waters of the Neretva river with its two main tributaries, the Rama and the Trebišnjica, are already harnessed by 9 (nine) Hydroelectric power plants with large dams, four on Neretva main stream, one with a major dam on the Rama tributary, and another three on the Trebišnjica River.
+The waters of the Neretva river with its two main tributaries, the Rama and the Trebišnjica, are already harnessed by nine Hydroelectric power plants with large dams, four on the Neretva's main stream, one with a major dam on the Rama tributary, and another four on the Trebišnjica River (one of these being in Croatia).